enthought/edge-examples/external-app-example/README.md

 to [`https://edge-external-app-demo.platform-devops.enthought.com`](https://edge-external-app-demo.platform-devops.enthought.com)

-## Creating an Application Icon in Edge
+## Creating an Application Tile in Edge

-The first step in integrating your external web app with Edge is creating an icon on Edge's Home.
+The first step in integrating your external web app with Edge is creating a tile on Edge's Home.
 As an Edge organization developer, you can use the code below to perform this task from within an Edge notebook.
 Be sure to substitute the `external_hostname` with your application's hostname.